mbenford/EasyAsyncEnumerable/README.md

-# AsyncEnumerable
+# EasyAsyncEnumerable
-A simple asynchronous enumerable implementation for .NET
+An easy-to-use async enumerable implementation for .NET